 snake guide singapore

 Snakes are one of the most common reptiles that we may encounter in our daily lives.
 Despite having no limbs, snakes can slither with smooth and agile movements.
 In Singapore, encounters with snakes are not rare.
 There are frequent news reports on snake presence in Singapore.
+Singapore is filled with green plants and colourful flowers; this landscape not only fascinates the public but also attracts a wide range of wildlife around the area.

 Snakes are kept as pets by people in other parts of the world, but it is illegal to keep snakes in Singapore.
 Although snake enthusiasts may find their pets alluring, snakes can be fearsome to some people, especially those who have had bad experiences with snakes.
 One of the reasons that cause people to be afraid of snakes is their ability to deliver fatal bites.
 However, not all snake bites are dangerous.
 There are plenty of non-venomous snake species.